Recent Blog Articles

 - What is the main cause of prostate cancer?

-The prostate gland isn't big—about the size of a walnut or golf ball—but its location virtually guarantees problems if something goes awry.
+The prostate gland isn't big—about the size of a walnut—but its location virtually guarantees problems if something goes awry.
 The prostate gland is located just below the bladder and in front of the rectum.
 It also wraps around the upper part of the urethra, the tube that carries urine from the bladder out of the body.
 That means prostate problems can affect urination and sexual function.

 The prostate is prone to three main conditions: Prostatitis: infection or inflammation of the prostate; Benign prostatic hyperplasia (BPH): aging-related enlargement of the prostate gland; and Prostate cancer: the growth of cancerous cells inside the prostate, which may break out of the gland and affect other parts of the body.